mikhailprikhodko/mikhailprikhodko/README.md

 🛠️ Technical Mastery: My grasp of software testing is deeply rooted in a strong foundation of programming and architecture.
 This empowers me to effectively collaborate with developers and contribute to defect identification and resolution.

-📊 Automation Excellence: I excel in crafting automated tests, resulting in substantial reductions in testing cycle time and heightened product stability.

 🌐 Collaboration Synergy: Attention to detail and effective communication are among my core strengths.
 I am well-prepared to seamlessly collaborate with team members at all levels, ensuring optimal outcomes.